School of Medicine

 - philanthropic possibilities that will arise from family knowledge of genetic makeup

-- ongoing discussion will be facilitated throughout the day to address ethical, moral, social, legal, and privacy complexities inherent in the application of these new technologies, matters critically relevant to families of wealth
+- ongoing discussion and workshops will be facilitated throughout the day to address ethical, moral, social, legal, privacy, and behavioral complexities inherent in the application of these new technologies, matters critically relevant to family offices and those they serve